Redstone1024/Fursuit-CylinderFan/README.md

 > **Note**: If your Type-C PD power supply is unable to detect the current status, you can apply an adjustable power supply directly on the Type-C or C23 (**left** end is positive).
 But don't forget to test if it still works when connected to a standard Type-C PD power supply.

-1. Ensure that there is **no shorts** for C1 C2 C23 and that their resistance is at the MOhm level.
+1. Ensure that there is **no shorts** for C1 C2 C23 and that their resistance is at the MOhm level (C23 is at the kOhm level).
 2. Ensure that there are **no false shorts** between the IP2368 and Type-C pins and to GND.
 3. Ensure LEDs are oriented and colored correctly.
 4. When connected to a standard Type-C PD power supply and **without** battery.